Elvira-94/wordle-game/README.md

 # Acknowledgements

-The Wordle++ game was built as part of my Portfolio Project 2 on behalf of a Full Stack Software Developer Diploma at the Code Institute.
+The Wordle++ game was built as part of my Portfolio Project 2 (Javascript) on behalf of a Full Stack Software Developer Diploma at the Code Institute.
 I'd like to thank the inspiration for this website from my mentor [Richard Wells](https://www.linkedin.com/in/richard-wells-fullstack/), my partner [Dan](https://www.linkedin.com/in/danielredmond1/), and co-cohort facilitator [Kasia Bogucka](https://www.linkedin.com/in/kasbogucka/), as well as the Slack community and everyone at the Code Institute for their help and loving support.
-Creating Wordle++ has taught me a lot, and I'm now much more confident in my abilities when it comes to planning, building, testing, and deploying a fully working site based in Javascript.
+Creating Wordle++ has taught me a lot, and I'm now much more confident in my abilities when it comes to planning, building, testing, and deploying a fully working site based on Javascript.